Do we hire a contractor or an employee on a permanent basis?

 But, which is the best solution for your business - contractors or employees?

-In this article we aim to advise you on the benefits of both contractors and permanent employees, highlighting the situations where each is preferable and outlining 4 key considerations for you to take before making the decision.
+In this article we aim to advise you on the benefits of both contract recruitment and hiring permanent employees, highlighting the situations where each is preferable and outlining 4 key considerations for you to take before making the decision.

 Contractors: Flexible, agile and effective

 32% of organisations are replacing full-time employees with contingent workers to save costs - Source: Gartner

 The contract recruitment market is becoming increasingly popular for employers across every industry.
 There is a wealth of quality and diversity in terms of the talent available.

 This has largely come from the dramatic increase of people in ‘non-standard employment’ - professionals seeking work outside of the traditional permanently employed model either as contractors, temporary workers or self-employed consultants.